-San Juan County group empowers businesswomen
+San Juan County networking group empowers businesswomen

 FARMINGTON — San Juan County businesswomen are coming together to network in a new way.